eggnogdb/eggnog-mapper/README.md

   input file, and their associated eggNOG functional description and COG functional category.

-- `outputname.annot`: A list of predicted orthologs, gene name, GO terms and KEGG pathways associated to each query sequence.
+- `outputname.annot`: A list of predicted fine-grained orthologs, gene names, GO terms and KEGG pathways associated to each query sequence. (*the viruses database does not support fine grained annotation*)

 # Advance usage